ThogaruSathvik/DACSS_601_blogsite/README.md

 5. Linux/OS X: type which git and hit enter.
 The path should be something like: /usr/bin/git

-6. Restart RStudio ( Session \> Restart R) , if it worked out you will find the Git icon on the top toolbar, as shown below.
+6. Restart RStudio ( Session \> Restart R) , if it worked out you will find the Git in one of your panes, as shown below.

     ![](Images/Screenshot%20(108).png)